jaanga/jaanga.github.io/documents/jaanga-practice-notes/code-style-r1.md

 	* Absolute URLs are recommended for items that would otherwise have issues with loading into Code-Edit-View.
 	* Everything here is written in client-side JavaScript.

+.js files is not what we do.
+We do cookbook code.
+Everything in the one script.
+No black boxes.
+Nothing hidden away in remote places.

 ### HTML

 * HTML is created as and when needed